Frequently Asked Questions about IELOL

 Part of the intent of IELOL is to enable your leadership within your home institution.
 Assignments are directed toward the goals of becoming visible as a leader and being aware of the institutional challenges and issues your institution currently faces.
 During week one of the IELOL Pre-Immersion Experience, you will be asked to schedule an appointment with a senior leader at your institution to discuss your participation in the IELOL program.
 Past participants have indicated this step helped them gain visibility within their institution and better understand the issues facing their institutions.

-You will be encouraged to talk to your president or a vice president about the context for online learning within your institution.
+You will be encouraged to talk to your president or vice president about the context of online learning within your institution.
 We advise you to schedule that meeting as soon as possible.
 After the meeting, you will also be asked to write a short statement about the context for online learning at your institution that will be shared online with other participants.
 There are multiple discussion forum assignments as well, which are a part of the modules in the IELOL Pre-Immersion Experience.

 Does our cohort ever collectively meet at the same time for the online components of IELOL?